-We’re going cross discipline again with a brand new science and fashion project for kids: Seed Bomb Necklaces.
-Oh how I love making scientific wearables!
-If you’ve been following along this month you know we just harvested seeds, which is a terrific science project for kids in and of itself.
-Today we are going to do another project with some of the seeds you harvested: make mini seed bombs into beads!
-Use them for bracelets, necklaces and more!
+We’re going cross disciplines again with a science and fashion project for kids: Seed Bomb Necklaces.
+Today we are going to do a project featuring seeds: Make mini seed bombs into beads!
+Use them for bracelets, necklaces and more.

 Seed Bomb Necklaces